Realtime analytics output

 I'm regularly told by the electricity retailers that electricbrain is a very low user of power.
 Most housholds use three times the usage shown here.
 When the electric hot water and electric ducted climate replacement for gas are installed expect to see more normal consumption.

-Data sources are the Distributor's electricity meter via the free Emerald EMS and also via the more sophisticated Zigbee Gateway Rainforest Eagle (1st Gen) iCredit as well as the Solax X1 inverter itself.
+Data sources are the Distributor's electricity meter via the Zigbee Gateway Rainforest Eagle (1st Gen) iCredit as well as the Solax X1 inverter itself.
 The main difference between the two electricity meter measurements is the flashing LED reading Emerald EMS can't see exported electricity.
 That means the lower two graphs only show consumption whereas the top graph goes negative (meaning exported electricity is measured).

-Generally the green parts of the graph come directly from the Solax inverter.
+Generally the green parts of the graph come directly from the Solax inverter SigEnergy panels.
 We inherited a bottom of the line Solax X1 system in the new house (which has been fully compromised and is providing data, via a Raspberry Pi Zero W, directly to the MQTT server - no more Chinese cloud servers are involved).
+In fact a SigEnergy warranty condition now forces the use of the manufacturers cloud service (AWS in Sydney).
+That also has forces extraordinary security measures to prevent the Chinese Bureau of State Security from poking about in the Electricbrain Data Center.
 The entire inverter now looks like another IoT device as far as OpenHAB and the analytics are concerned (a page on this is yet to come - suffice to say that the Solax inverters are now so common that everything has been hacked and is publically available on the web - all of which sounds bad, however this project wouldn't possible without said hacks.
 As it turns out this has actually become a reason to buy Solax).
 What is also revealed by the new analytics is that the Solax actually performs quite well given we have such a poor quality installation job.